Are you tired of watching your investments go nowhere?

 This gives the company a cash earnings per share of about $4.59 per share.

-In the example above, an operating cash flow per share of $4.59 is very respectable.
+In the example above, the company's operating cash flow per share of $4.

-The latter is the earnings per share figure that is reported on a company's SEC filings.
+It's also essential to compare the cash EPS to the GAAP EPS, which is the earnings per share figure reported in a company's SEC filings.

-If the cash EPS is higher than the GAAP EPS, however, it would be an impressive sign that the company is growing strong.
+If the cash EPS is lower than the GAAP EPS, it may be a red flag, but if it's higher, it's a promising indication that the company is growing.